-By the end of July 2020, the impact on both businesses as a result of the COVID-19 pandemic was such that the parties were now looking at a 40% reduction in headcount, across both groups and involving additional jurisdictions.
+By the end of July 2022, the impact on both businesses as a result of the looming fears of a global recession was such that the parties were now looking at a 40% reduction in headcount, across both groups and involving additional jurisdictions.
 It is not unusual for integration plans to change between signing and closing, but it is rare for such plans to change to the extent in this scenario.
 We consider some of the common issues that can arise in such circumstances.